Guide to MVP Development for Enterprises

 Bringing a new software product to market can present unique challenges to enterprise companies.
 Bureaucracy and investments of time and money leave little room for experimentation while opening the door to risk.

-A minimum viable product (MVP) allows companies to build and test the product idea quickly and cost-efficiently.
+Creating a minimum viable product (MVP) allows companies to build and test the product idea quickly and cost-efficiently.

 With an MVP, you launch with a minimal feature set to test the market and refine your software project based on feedback from early adopters.